apillai-work/generating-audio-with-lstm/README.md

-# generating-audio-with-lstm
+# Generating Audio with LSTMs
-Generating Experimental Audio With LSTMs for Video Game Music as a tool for indie game developers
+Generating experimental audio with Long Short-term Memory Neural Networks for video game music as a tool for indie game developers